BeppeC/pyDichroX/README.md

 to be averaged and used for the analysis.

-- If configuration file is setted in order to accept scans from a reference sample, repeat the same passages before for reference scans
+- If configuration file is setted in order to accept scans from a reference sample, repeat the same passages before for reference scans.

 - Energies
 A graph with analyzed data is shown togheter with the position of edge energy